Manbeejay/digital-standard-clock/README.md

-Standard Digital Clock web app with Calendar that updates in real-time.
+A clean Standard Digital Clock UI with Calendar that updates in real-time.